CodeZero777/Website-Performance-Optimization/README.md

 1) PageSpeed Insights score for the index.html is above 90 for desktop and mobile, (Desktop score: 97/100; Mobile score: 95/100).
 (Before optimization: score was ~60 to 70)

     * To achieve this: Images were optimized and width size was reduced to 100px, and CSS and JS files were minified.

 2) Pizza.html runs avg.
 60 fps.
 (Before optimization: it was avg.
 15 fps)

     * To achieve this: Modified code in the main.js that was causing Forced Sychronous Layout (FSL).

-3) Resizing pizzas time for pizza.html is <5 ms (now ~0.49ms), (Before optimization: ~140ms)
+3) Resizing pizzas time for pizza.html is <5 ms (now ~0.38ms), (Before optimization: ~140ms)

     * To achieve this: Modified code in the main.js that was causing Forced Sychronous Layout (FSL).
+    Reduced the number of pizzas in the for-loop for 200 to 40 on the screen at the same time (rows:5; col:8).

 4) Images where optimized using R.I.O.T.
 (Radical Image Optimizer Tool) software, and CSS and JS files where minified with http://cssminifier.com and http://javascript-minifier.com.